 - Where is the school located?

 The school is located at 1350 N. Arcadia Avenue just north of Speedway and east of Swan.
-We moved in last year and will continue to improve our campus as well as expand the grades we teach, which currently include Kindergarten through 5th grade.
+We moved here in 2011 and will continue to improve our campus as well as expand the grades we teach, which currently include Kindergarten through 5th grade.

 - What is the focus of your curriculum?
 What’s Waldorf for?